powerhousepro69/videoinfox/readme.md

-# Videoinfox v2.7.11 &nbsp; *Where Video Play is a Clipboard Copy Away*
+# Videoinfox v2.7.11
+*Where Video Play is a Clipboard Copy Away*

 #### Find local Video Files fast, immediately play and get info on.
 Download Video Urls effortlessly and auto play with Play Clipboard.